 As for the rooms, you won’t be stuck for choice as there are many options.

-From 4-8 bed mixed dorms to a private double with a huge window, Ô de Casa welcomes many traveller types.
+From 4-8 bed mixed dorms to a private rooms with a huge window, Ô de Casa welcomes many traveler types.

 Some of the dorms have sturdy pods whilst others are a series of standard bunks.